bat3/vsc-typescript-diagram-generator/README.md

-# Draw.io Interface Generator
+# Typescript Diagram Generator

-This VSCode extension allows you to generate a draw.io diagram from a selected TypeScript interface.
+This VSCode extension allows you to generate a diagram (draw.io, Mermaid, and PlantUML) from a selected TypeScript interface.

 ## Features